malichao/Software-Testing/README.md

   * Java(TM) SE Runtime Environment (build 1.8.0_77-b03)
   * Eclipse (for verifying the result)

+After installing all the dependencies,you could start using our tools to perform test reduction.All the tools and test projects are provided in the 'Example' folder.Here's a short description of each folders/files:
+  * test projects.rar		:Contains all the test projects we used.
+  * coverage.py,traverse.py	:Tools for extracting test coverage information
+  * projects_test_coverage	:Extracted test coverage information
+  * TestReduction.exe		:Includes greedy algorithm,ILP models generation,and calling lp_solve to solve the models
+  * lp_solve			:Contains all the files needed to solve ILP model
+  * result.rar			:The reduced test cases we've got using our tools

 ### Step 1 Build and Run the Test Cases ###

+All the test projects we used could be found in Example/test projects.rar ,after unzipping the file we could use the following command to build these projects and generate test coverage information.
+Take 'aalto-xml' project as example:

+	cd aalto-xml-master
+	mvn clean clover:setup test
+	mvn clover:aggregate clover:clover

 ### Step 2 Extract Test Coverage data ###